What is a Journalist?

 Journalist vs News Reporter

-The terms "journalist" and "news reporter" are often used interchangeably, but there are some subtle differences between the two.
+The terms "journalist" and "news reporter" are often used interchangeably, but they encompass slightly different roles within the field of journalism.

 Continue reading